Top 10 Carly Simon Songs

 # 9 – Hurt

 Torch was Carly Simon’s jazz standard album released in 1981.
 The album was released in the shadows of Linda Ronstadt’s jazz standard album What’s New.
-While Carly Simon’s album may not have been as successful as Linda Ronstadt’s, it still delivered some fantastic jazz standard recordings.
+While Carly Simon’s album may not have been as successful as Linda Ronstadt’s, it still produced some fantastic jazz standards.
 Our favorite was the album’s single entitled “Hurt.”
 Many die-hard Carly Simon fans have applauded this album, especially this killer cut.

 # 8 – Jesse